Stryper: Reunions & recent works (1999–present)

 In 2006, the band released the DVD Greatest Hits: Live in Puerto Rico with Music Video Distributors.
-Stryper was scheduled to open for extreme thrash metal band Slayer, headlining in Mexico.
+Stryper was scheduled to open for the thrash metal band Slayer, headlining in Mexico.
 A few months later, Slayer pulled out of the Mexican tour and cancelled their headline for personal reasons.

 In November 2006, Stryper announced new management.
 They also announced a follow-up to Reborn tentatively due in early to mid 2007.
 However, that February saw lead singer Michael Sweet postponing the release of the new album two days before its recording was to begin.
 Sweet's wife Kyle had been diagnosed with stage four ovarian cancer, and the new album was put on hold so that he could care for his family and ailing wife.
 She underwent surgery and treatment from February 14 to July 14.
 In April 2008, Kyle announced that her cancer had returned as of October 2007.
 The new album was in the mixing stage as of January 2008, and Sweet said that it should be released in July or August.
 Michael Sweet performed with the band Boston in 2007 and was asked to join the band as co-lead vocalist and guitarist and toured with Boston in 2008 with Styx as the opening act.
 On March 5, 2009, Michael Sweet's wife, Kyle, died from cancer.
 Murder by Pride was released on July 21, 2009, with the lead single "Peace of Mind" preceding it.

 The Covering, a collection of 12 cover songs from bands that inspired Stryper and helped to shape the band's sound and musical identity was on Big3 Records/Sony and was produced by Michael Sweet.
 Along with the covers, it includes a new, original recording: "God".
 On September 14, 2010, it was announced that the album's first single, a cover of Black Sabbath's "Heaven and Hell", was available for download on iTunes.
 The album was released on February 15, 2011.

-The band signed a deal with Frontiers Records and released Second Coming March 25, 2013.
+The band signed a deal with Frontiers Records and released Second Coming on March 25, 2013.

-No More Hell to Pay, was completed on May 29, 2013, and was released on November 5, through Frontiers Records.
+No More Hell to Pay, was completed on May 29, 2013, and was released on November 5 through Frontiers Records.
 Live at the Whisky, a CD/DVD combination recorded at the Whisky a Go Go, was released in September 2014.
 Fallen, was released on October 16, 2015.